This guide is about blackjack basic strategy charts. It covers the entire basic playing strategy for all blackjack games.

 HOW TO USE THE STRATEGY TABLES

-Note: The blackjack strategy charts lists the player’s two-card hand total and a possible multi-card hand total as a result of hitting a previously different hand one or more times.
-(In other words, play the multi-card hand as if it were an original two-card holding.)
+- A possible multi-card hand total — as a result of hitting a previously different hand one or more times.

-For example, suppose you are dealt a 9-3 against a dealer’s 2 upcard in a six-deck game with Soft 17 and DAS.
+For example, suppose you are dealt a 9-3 against a dealer’s 2 upcard, in a six-deck game, with Soft 17 and DAS.
 The strategy charts and tables state “hit.”
 You draw a 3 and you now have 15 against a dealer’s 2.
 If you look up the strategy for 15 against a 2 (table or chart), it states to “stand” against a dealer’s 2.
-And so you should stand.
+And so, you should stand.

-For soft hands, since you can’t double down on more than two cards, any total that would have resulted in a double down, were it only two cards, now must become a hit or stand decision.
+For soft hands, since you can’t double down on more than two cards, any total that would have resulted in a double down — were it only two cards — now must become a hit or stand decision.

-Another point to keep in mind is that the strategy in the following tables and charts (also known as blackjack strategy card) does not consider the composition of the cards in the hand.
-For example, the strategy charts and tables state that you should hit hard 16 against a dealer’s 10 (assuming surrender is not offered), regardless if your 16 is composed of 10-6 or 8-4-4.
+For example, the strategy charts and tables state you should hit hard 16 against a dealer’s 10 (assuming surrender is not offered), regardless of whether your 16 is composed of 10-6 or 8-4-4.
 (I’ll have more to say about composition-dependent strategy in Chapter 5.)

 BLACKJACK STRATEGY CHARTS